klmckinney/qiqqa-python-pymupdf-foxit/README.md

 As the import script directly accesses the SQLite database for writing (annotation records), it is **mandatory** to close and exit your Qiqqa application **before** you run this script as SQLite is not engineered for multi-process access: if you don't, database corruption may result from this simultaneous write access.

 Qiqqa is yet unable to paint / show many types of PDF annotation in its own UI.
-The export and import scripts ...
+This repository "skips" that issue and just focuses on how the annotations will work with "external" PDF viewers, not Qiqqa itself.

-[@klmckinney: how do the scripts cope with this last situation?
-Haven't looked at the code yet; do you add other record subtypes or do you discard/ignore other annotation types]
+I anticipate further work in the Qiqqa repository after I work out issues here.